Backflow

 Backflow is a term in plumbing for an unwanted flow of water in the reverse direction.
 It can be a serious health risk for the contamination of potable water supplies with foul water.
 In the most obvious case, a toilet flush cistern and its water supply must be isolated from the toilet bowl.
 For this reason, building codes mandate a series of measures and backflow prevention devices to prevent backflow.

 Causes

 Backflow occurs for one of two reasons, either back pressure or back siphonage.

 Back pressure is the result of a higher pressure in the system than in its supply, i.e. the system pressure has been increased by some means.
 This may occur in unvented heating systems, where thermal expansion increases the pressure.

 Back siphonage is the result of supply pressure being lowered below that of the system.
 This may occur when a supply is interrupted or drained down.

 Risk of contamination

 The precise measures required to prevent backflow depend on the risk of contamination, i.e. the condition of the water in the connected system.
-This is categorized into different risk levels:
+In the United Kingdom this is categorized into different risk levels: